chandrakanth-1234/c-programs/pointers.md

     printf("--p  : address = %p, value = %d\n", --p, *p);
 }
 ```
-## Write a Program to print the value and address of elements of an array using pointers
+## 8)Write a Program to print the value and address of elements of an array using pointers
 notation.
 ```c
 #include <stdio.h>